Gaurav7506/review-sentiment-analysis/README.md

 templates/: Directory containing HTML templates for rendering the web pages..

-home.html: HTML template for the home page with the input form.
+home.html: HTML template for the home page with the input form..

 result.html: HTML template for displaying the prediction result..